-The Department of Public Works maintains all roadway networks and bridges owned by the county, as well as constructing an average of 8 miles of paved road each year.
-Currently, this includes 1437 miles of roadways and 72 bridges.
-There are 783 miles of paved roads ranging from arterial roads such as Carolina Forest Boulevard which carries over 24,000 trips per day to local access roads in neighborhoods and rural areas.
-There are also 654 of miles of unpaved roads which include roads improved with marine limestone surfaces and also natural earth surfaces.
+The Department of Public Works maintains all roadway networks and bridges owned by the county, as well as constructing an average of 5 miles of paved road each year.
+Currently, this includes 1,484 miles of roadways and 72 bridges and box culverts.
+There are 964 miles of paved roads ranging from arterial roads such as Carolina Forest Boulevard which carries over 24,000 trips per day to local access roads in neighborhoods and rural areas.
+There are also 520 of miles of unpaved roads which include roads that are improved with various materials such as: marine limestone surfaces, milled asphalt, and natural earth surfaces.

-From 1999 to 2014 Horry County has accepted ownership and maintenance, typically through land development, of approximately 20 miles (average) of new roads each year.
-Also, unpaved roads are being improved and paved through the local road plan and the local option sales tax road plan known as Riding on a Penny.
-These two plans will combine to pave between 150 and 200 miles of existing unpaved roads between 2007 and 2014.
+From 1999 to 2019 Horry County has accepted ownership and maintenance, typically through land development, of approximately 17.5 miles, on average, of new roads each year.
+Also, unpaved roads are being improved and paved through the local road plan, CTC, and the local option sales tax road plan known as RIDE I, II, & III.
+Upon the completion of RIDE III, these plans will have contributed to paving 350 miles of existing unpaved roads between 1998 and 2025, for a total of 708 roads.